JHS: CORRECTIONAL INSTITUTIONS HAVE BECOME WAREHOUSES FOR THE MENTALLY ILL.

 Website: http://anishnabegoutreach.org/

 Employment counselling, resume and cover letter assistance, job postings, job search workshops, funding to obtain training opportunities, resource library, community information, advocacy, Native newsletters, daily newspapers, telephone, photocopier, fax, computer and internet access.
+Also offer the Spirit Bundle program where they provide essentials such as food and other household items to the urban indigenous community in Kitchener, Waterloo, Cambridge, and Guelph.

 Aboriginal Resource Centre, University of Guelph